openid/fapi/FAPI_2_0_Baseline_Profile.md

  19. shall accept its issuer identifier value (as defined in [@RFC8414]) in the `aud` claim received in client authentication assertions.
- 20. shall not use refresh token rotation unless, in the case a response with a new refresh tokenis not fully processed by the client, retrying the request (with the previous refresh token) will succeed.
+ 20. shall not use refresh token rotation unless, in the case a response with a new refresh token is not fully processed by the client, retrying the request (with the previous refresh token) will succeed.